Stevie Wonder: Legacy

-Wonder is one of the most notable popular music figures of the second half of the 20th century.
+Wonder is one of the most notable and influential popular music figures of the 20th century.
 He is one of the most successful songwriters and musicians.
 Virtually a one-man band during his peak years, his use of synthesizers and further electronic musical instruments during the 1970s helped expand the sound of R&B. He is also credited as one of the artists who helped drive R&B into the album era, by crafting his LPs as cohesive, consistent statements with complex sounds.
 His "classic period", which culminated in 1976, was marked by his funky keyboard style, personal control of production, and use of integrated series of songs to make concept albums.
 In 1979, Wonder used Computer Music Inc.'s early music sampler, the Melodian, on his soundtrack album Stevie Wonder's Journey Through "The Secret Life of Plants".
 This was his first digital recording and one of the earliest popular albums to use the technology, which Wonder used for all subsequent recordings.

-He recorded several critically acclaimed albums and hit singles, and also wrote and produced songs for many of his label mates and outside artists as well.
+Wonder recorded several critically acclaimed albums and hit singles, and also wrote and produced songs for many of his label mates and outside artists as well.
 In his childhood, he was best known for his harmonica work, but today he is better known for his keyboard skills and vocal ability.
-He also plays the piano, synthesizer, harmonica, congas, drums, bongos, organ, melodica and Clavinet.
-Wonder has been credited as a pioneer and influence to musicians of various genres including pop, rhythm and blues, soul, funk and rock.
+He plays the piano, synthesizer, harmonica, congas, drums, bongos, organ, melodica and Clavinet.
+Wonder has been credited as a pioneer and influence to musicians of various genres, including pop, rhythm and blues, soul, funk and rock.

 Wonder's "classic period" is generally agreed to be between 1972 and 1976.
 Some observers see aspects of 1971's Where I'm Coming From as certain indications of the beginning of Wonder's "classic period", such as its new funky keyboard style that Wonder used throughout the classic period.
 Some determine Wonder's first "classic" album to be 1972's Music of My Mind, on which he attained personal control of production, and on which he programmed a series of songs integrated with one another to make a concept album.
 Others skip over early 1972 and determine the beginning of the classic period to be in late 1972 with Talking Book, the album on which Wonder "hit his stride".